 Couch claims For The Love didn’t respond to her messages until she took to Facebook with the complaint.

 Sexuality discrimination is unlawful

-Industrial advocate Miles Heffernan from Human Rights Claims says sexuality discrimination is unlawful.
+Industrial advocate Miles Heffernan from Human Rights Claims said sexuality discrimination is unlawful.

 “Discrimination happens when someone with a particular attribute is treated unfairly because of that attribute,” he said.

-“If these women were kicked out of the festival because of their sexuality, they will almost certainly have a claim for unlawful discrimination.”
+“If security kicked these women out of the festival because of their sexuality, they will almost certainly have a claim for unlawful discrimination.”